-The Department for Transport began the process to set up E-Scooter rental schemes similar to those seen in other European cities.
+The Department for Transport commenced E-Scooter rental schemes similar to those seen in other European cities in the summer of 2020.
 The COVID-19 pandemic accelerated the commencement of a UK scheme and extended the number of trial cities that would be involved by way of reducing the risk of COVID-19 virus spread through travel on public transport.

-The E-Scooters are free to unlock and cost the user £2 for every 20 minutes of use.
-Some location within the scheme have set times and prices for 30 minutes, 4 hours and all day.
-Each parking location is strictly geo-fenced so users must leave their E-Scooters back at the set locations when they are finished.
+Rental costs vary across the country with some opting for charges per 20 minutes of hire up to daily rates.
+Each parking location is strictly geo-fenced so users must leave their E-Scooters back at the set locations when they are finished although some providers offer a drop off and collection service.
 The whole process can be managed through a mobile application.

 Local police forces will enforce the law and have the ability to prosecute for ‘powered transporter’ offences.